 This baked ham with an Italian glaze is a delicious and simple baked ham recipe that feeds a crowd and makes the best leftovers.
-This Italian baked ham is moist, full of flavor and not your ordinary baked ham thanks to the delicious Italian ham seasoning.
-With a homemade ham seasoning and a delicious sweet Italian glaze, it is the best baked ham with glaze you can make!
+This Italian baked ham is moist, full of flavor, and not your ordinary baked ham thanks to the delicious Italian ham seasoning and glaze.

 This moist baked Italian baked ham is not your grandmother's baked ham recipe and we say this in a good way in case you love your grandmother's ham.
 This Italian baked ham starts with a homemade ham seasoning that is very similar to the spices used in Italian bacon.

-One of our favorite traditions is making this ham at the holidays then we look forward to making our creamy ham and cheese pasta , ham and ricotta puff pastry calzones and collard greens with ham with the leftovers.
+One of our favorite traditions during the holidays is using leftovers from this ham to make our creamy ham and cheese pasta, ham and ricotta puff pastry calzones, and collard greens with beans and ham.

 Ham